top of page

 CHAPTER 23: THE SEASON FOR HORSE TRADING

 Everything was coming to a head.
 On June 2, the House passed the Funding Bill and sent it upstairs to the Senate.
-If the Senate passed funding without assumption, assumption was dead.
+If the Senate passed funding without Assumption, Assumption was dead.
 If that happened, Hamilton told friends he would resign his post.
 What would be the point of continuing?
 Funding alone would not solve the nation’s woeful economic predicament.
 If the republic didn’t want to save itself financially, Hamilton wouldn’t be a party to it.
 Besides, he could make far more money practicing law.

 To get what he wanted Hamilton was prepared to do what any self-respecting politician would do--some old-fashioned horse trading.